-To help manage these fires (and extinguish some), we’ve compiled a list of the 5 key metrics that every startup should know, and tips on how to measure them.
+To help manage these fires (and extinguish some), we’ve compiled a list of the 5 key metrics that every startup should know, along with tips on how to measure them.
 We'll also explore how your business model can affect the way you view your data metrics.
 Alright, let’s jump in!

 What are data metrics and why are they useful?